ACCC wants 'specialist digital platforms branch' with additional powers

 The new branch is one of 23 recommendations in the 600-page report, which span competition law, consumer protection, media regulation and privacy law.

-“The dominant digital platforms’ response to the issues we have raised might best be described as ‘trust us’,” said ACCC chair Rod Sims in a statement.
+“The dominant digital platforms’ response to the issues we have raised might best be described as ‘trust us’,” Sims said.

 “There is nothing wrong with being highly focused on revenue growth and providing increasing value to shareholders; indeed it can be admired.
 But we believe the issues we have uncovered during this Inquiry are too important to be left to the companies themselves," he added.